-Snickerdoodles are a simple, yet delightful cookie, a favorite of children and adults alike.
+Paleo Snickerdoodles are a simple, yet delightful cookie made with 8 ingredients.
 During the past couple of years I've received dozens of requests for Paleo Snickerdoodles.
-In fact, just a couple of days ago I asked my Facebook fans whether they wanted to see a gluten-free, grain-free snickerdoodle recipe here, or an egg-free macaroon recipe –the snickerdoodles won 156 to 88 votes.
+In fact, I asked my Facebook fans whether they wanted to see a gluten-free, grain-free snickerdoodle recipe, or an egg-free macaroon recipe.
+Paleo Snickerdoodles won by close to 100 votes!

 Here's what Wikipedia has to say about this classic cookie: